Key points

-- Treatments for clogged ears include dislodging trapped fluid, the Valsalva maneuver, inhaling steam, over-the-counter medication, and ear drops.
+- Treatments for clogged ears vary based on the cause and may include dislodging trapped fluid, using the Valsalva maneuver, inhaling steam, taking over-the-counter medication, or using ear drops.

-- Severe symptoms like infection signs, severe pain, hearing loss, tinnitus, vertigo, and balance issues necessitate professional medical attention.
+- Seeking medical attention is necessary if symptoms like infection, severe pain, hearing loss, tinnitus, vertigo, or balance issues persist.

 - SolvHealth is recommended for finding top-rated urgent care clinics for clogged ears.